interuss/monitoring/monitoring/uss_qualifier/README.md

 ### Artifacts

 Part of a configuration defines artifacts that should be produced by the test run.
 The raw output of the test run is a raw TestRunReport, which can be produced with the `raw_report` artifact option and has the file name `report.json`.
 Given a `report.json`, any other artifacts can be generated with [`make_artifacts.sh`](./make_artifacts.sh).
-From the repository root, for instance: `monitoring/uss_qualifier/make_artifacts.sh configurations.personal.my_artifacts file://output/report.json`.
+From the repository root, for instance: `monitoring/uss_qualifier/make_artifacts.sh file://output/report.json configurations.personal.my_artifacts`.
 That command loads the report at monitoring/uss_qualifier/output/report.json along with the configuration at monitoring/configurations/personal/my_artifacts.yaml and write the artifacts defined in the my_artifacts configuration.

+To regenerate artifacts using just a raw TestRunReport (using the configuration embedded in the TestRunReport), only specify the report.
+For example: `monitoring/uss_qualifier/make_artifacts.sh file://output/report.json`

 ### Local testing